eforrest8/NextGenEmotionComputing/Documentation/User.md

 #### Mouth camera recording

 - Video from the integrated mouth camera is recorded automatically when a session is started and stopped when the session is ended.
 No preview of the collected video is displayed.
 - Recordings are saved alongside their associated session data on the local device.
-Note that recordings are saved locally _even if the *Save Session Data to Disk* button is not pressed!_
+Note that if the *Save Session Data to Disk* button is not pressed, the new video file may be corrupted.
-- As of the time of writing, video data is not uploaded to any form of cloud storage, even if the **Upload Session Data** button is pressed.

 # Web application